Chemical Engineering (ChE) Graduate Courses (2019-20)

 ChE 130.
 Biomolecular Engineering Laboratory.
 9 units (1-5-3): third term.
 Design, construction, and characterization of engineered biological systems.
 Students will propose and execute research projects in biomolecular engineering and synthetic biology.
 Emphasis will be on projects that apply rational or library-based design strategies to the control of system behavior.
 Instructors: Davis, Vicic.

 Ch/ChE 140 ab.
 Principles and Applications of Semiconductor Photoelectrochemistry.
 9 units (3-0-6): second term.
 The properties and photoelectrochemistry of semiconductors and semiconductor/liquid junction solar cells will be discussed.
-Topics include optical and electronic properties of semiconductors Instructor: Lewis.
+Topics include optical and electronic properties of semiconductors; electronic properties of semiconductor junctions with metals, liquids, and other semiconductors, in the dark and under illumination, with emphasis on semiconductor/liquid junctions in aqueous and nonaqueous media.
+Problems currently facing semiconductor/liquid junctions and practical applications of these systems will be highlighted.
+Part a Not offered 2019-20 Instructor: Lewis (b).

 Ch/ChE 147.
 Polymer Chemistry.
-9 units (3-0-6), second term: .
+9 units (3-0-6): first term.
 An introduction to the chemistry of polymers, including synthetic methods, mechanisms and kinetics of macromolecule formation, and characterization techniques.
-Not offered 2018-19.
+Instructor: Robb.

 ChE 151 ab.
 Physical and Chemical Rate Processes.
 12 units (3-0-9): second, third terms.
 The foundations of heat, mass, and momentum transfer for single and multiphase fluids will be developed.
 Governing differential equations; laminar flow of incompressible fluids at low and high Reynolds numbers; forced and free convective heat and mass transfer, diffusion, and dispersion.
 Emphasis will be placed on physical understanding, scaling, and formulation and solution of boundary-value problems.
 Applied mathematical techniques will be developed and used throughout the course.
 Instructor: Brady.